jantimon/reproduction-nextjs-rsc-dead-code/README.md

 # Next.js RSC Dead Code Elimination Issue

-This repository demonstrates an issue with React Server Components (RSC) dead code elimination in Next.js when using SWC plugins like next-yak
+This repository demonstrates an issue with React Server Components (RSC) dead code elimination in Next.js when using CSS modules.

 ## The Issue

-When using SWC plugins that transform JSX (like next-yak for CSS-in-JS), server-only code is incorrectly included in client bundles.
+When using CSS modules with server components, the CSS module class name mapping is incorrectly included in client bundles, even when only referenced by server components.

-This increases bundle size unnecessarily
+This increases bundle size unnecessarily.

 ### Reproduction Steps